Friday, December 29, 2006

 “You are blessed with a girl”.
 The nurse announces.
 “Wow”.
 “Hold on, hold on, let me wrap her”.
 She is just beautiful.
 Tears in father’s eyes.
 “She is not awake yet.
 She is alright.
 She will be out soon, I will let you know.”.
 Smiles the nurse.
 Father becomes restless.
 Don’t know what to do.
 Should I call..., it must be midnight there.
 Wait.
 Let her come out of the recovery room.
 She has to know first.
 Wow.
 She will be on the top of the world.
 What name?
 Let her come out.
 Some relief.

 “Are you tired?
 It is a girl.” face glowing out of pride.
 “How is she?” feeble voice.
 “She is fine.
 She is here.
 Do you want to hold her”?
 Slowly trying to sit up and coming to terms.
 “See.
 It is our daughter.. honey, what name”?
 “I have short listed five names.
 It was there in that paper”.
 He opens the draw.
 Looks for a paper in his “kit”.
 “Did you pack it when we left”?
 “It must be there.
 I kept all important papers in a folder”.
 “I packed your clothes.
 You were in pain.
 I was in a hurry.
 May be we have left it at home.
 Do you want me go home and get it”? “haaaa.
 I am tired”.
 “I know.
 I know.
 I am sorry.
 You were in pain.
 I panicked and didn’t pack everything as we planned.
 I will go home and get it”.
 “No. don’t worry.
 I might remember..
 Akash..
 No that is a boy name..
 Anushka, and…”.
 “Honey, I love anushka.
 Its very modern, unique, reflects our roots.
 We can shorten it as Nush… It is perfect.
 Look, she looks like Nush..
 She is so Nush”..
-A week laughter from the mother.
+A weak laughter from the mother.
 “Ok.
 You lazy bugger.
 Nush it is”.
 “Have you got a name?”
 The nurse asks.
 “Anushka”, a feeble and a happy voice joined together.

 Friday, March 24, 2006